Frequently asked questions

 Learn more about our Grassroots Grants program, how you can apply, and other frequently asked questions.

-How to apply and get help
+Eligibility, how to apply and support

 1. Who is eligible for a Green Adelaide Grassroots Grant?

-• volunteer groups
+• Volunteer groups

-• schools, universities or other educational entities
+• A school, university or other educational entity

-• outdoor and recreational groups – e.g. sporting clubs, Scouts
+• Outdoor and recreational groups – e.g. sporting clubs, Scouts

-• religious groups
+• Community groups

 2. I am a landholder wanting a grant for a project on my property.
 Can I apply?

-However, for your application to be competitive, you may wish to consider how your project could benefit the broader community, or provide opportunities for them to become involved.
+However, for your application to be competitive, you may wish to consider how your project could benefit the broader community or provide opportunities for them to become involved.

 3. I run a commercial business.
 Can I apply?